wp-plugins/thumbnail-grid/readme.txt

 imagesize
 Media Image sizes are configured in the wordpress admin panel under Settings/Media.
 You can use any size in the plugin.
 The default value is ‘thumb’. thumb thumbnail medium large post-thumbnail (To proportionately size images, try setting the height="100%" width="auto")

+Added support for codex features that were not loading through the shortcode:

+before
+show posts before a specific date.
+As a feature of this plugin, you can set this field to before="today"

+after
+show posts after a specific date.
+As a feature of this plugin, you can set this field to after="today"

+inclusive
+include the before and/or after date in the query

+post__not_in
+exclude posts (comma delimited id's) in this list

+post__in
+include posts (comma delimited id's) in this list

+post_parent__in
+include posts (comma delimited id's) with parent id's in this list.
+Would be handy for post_type="page" post_parent__not_in exclude posts (comma delimited id's) with parent id's in this list.
+Would be handy for post_type="page"

+tag_slug__and
+include posts (comma delimited strings) with tags that match all of the tag slugs in this list.

+tag_slug__in
+exclude posts (comma delimited strings) that have a tag that matches any of the tags in this list

+debug_query
+for advanced users or upon request for support purposes, set debug_query=true to view the SQL query.

 == Installation ==